jdingel/lights_to_cities/README.md

 We expect the code to work on other versions too.

 We automate the downloading of nighttime satellite images and invocation of the `R` script using Unix's [`make`](http://swcarpentry.github.io/make-novice/) utility.
-While we strongly recommend a computing environment that supports GNU bash, but this is not necessary to run the `R` code.
+We strongly recommend a computing environment that supports GNU bash, but this is not necessary to run the `R` code.

 ## Running the code